shirlysteph/scientific-taxonomy-pattern/README.md

-# taxonomy-odp
+# scientific-taxonomy-pattern
-An Ontology Design Pattern for Representing Scientific Taxonomies from Text as Formal Ontologies
+An Ontology Design Pattern for Representing Scientific Taxonomies